Sirius0301/doc/cv_en.md

 #### Responsibilities：

-- Be responsible for the maintenance and secondary development of the Jenkins CICD pipeline in the OpenShift cluster
+- Be responsible for the maintenance and secondary development of the Jenkins CI/CD pipeline in the OpenShift cluster
 - Be responsible for communicating with the application team, discovering the pain points and needs of the development team, and achieving energy efficiency development improvement
 - Document editing, knowledge sharing and DevOps culture dissemination
 - Learning and practicing the best practices in DevOps

 #### Achievement：

-- In August, I hosted OpenShift and CICD sharing inside Citi, with more than 200 participants
+- In August, I hosted OpenShift and CI/CD sharing inside Citi, with more than 200 participants
-- Daily support and guide the application team to use CICD
+- Daily support and guide the application team to use CI/CD
 - Quickly learn and practice `tekton` pipeline
 - Learn Python quickly, be responsible for development, and maintain the `django` project

 #### Reason for leaving：

-As vendor worked at Citi, transfertd to FTE
+As vendor worked at Citi, transferred to FTE

 ### Cognizant 2020.04-2021.01（7 month）